magic-systems-io/laravel-notifyre-sms/docs/technical/DRIVERS.md

 # Drivers

 Drivers determine how SMS messages are processed - either sent to the Notifyre API or logged for testing.
-All drivers now return response data for better tracking and error handling.
+Each driver has different behavior and return values.

 ## Available Drivers